caiaga/java-chat-with-documents/README.md

 #### Pinecone

-To use Pinecone, use or set up an index with a vector dimension of 384.
+To use Pinecone, use or set up an index according to the leveraged embedding model (with 384 or 1536 dimensions).
 Also, provide the following details in the `application.properties` file.

 - [API key](https://www.pinecone.io/)
 - index name